KyleKing/dash_charts/README.md

 - Try to encapsulate all application logic (callbacks, ids, etc.) in application classes or modules
 - For components that are reused between application, create a `module`.
 The layout, state, and callbacks can all be delegated to the module rather than cluttering the main application's class and allowing for better code reuse
-- Move any methods that don't require state (`self`) into standalone functions
+- Move any methods that do not require state (`self`) into standalone functions
 - If you can separate Dash (ids/layout/Callbacks) and Plotly (figures/tables) code, you can generate static HTML or PNGs more easily.
 Sometimes static output is useful when programmatically generating views rather than tweaking the interactive inputs each time.

 Overall, I find that this package really improves my Dash code and I hope others find it useful.
 Please feel free to submit PRs or open issues if you have any input